microsoft/SharePointDSC.Reverse/README.md

-# ReverseDSC for SharePoint
+# ReverseDSC Orchestrator for SharePoint
-This module allows you to extract the current configuration of any given SharePoint 2013 or 2016 farm as a PowerShell Desired State Configuration (DSC) .ps1 script.
+This module allows you to extract the current configuration of any given SharePoint 2013 or 2016 farm as a PowerShell Desired State Configuration (DSC) .ps1 script along with its associated .psd1 Configuration Data File.
+With these files you can then recreate an exact copy of your SharePoint Farm in another environment (cloud or on-premises).

+# Installation
+The ReverseDSC Orchestrator for SharePoint only needs to be put on one server in the farm (recommended to be put on a Web-Front-End).
+If your machine has internet connectivity, it can be automatically install using PowerShell 5 and above using the "Install-Script SharePointDSC.Reverse" command.
+This will automatically install the orchestrator and all the modules it depends on.

+If the server doesn't have internet connectivity, then you will need to run the "Install-Script SharePointDSC.Reverse" command from a computer that has PowerShell version 5 or greater and that had internet connectivity and copy the files manually over the server.
+Once the command has been run on the machine with internet connectivity, copy the following files to the exact same location on the SharePoint server:
+* C:\Program Files\WindowsPowerShell\Modules\SharePointDSC  [Entire Folder]
+* C:\Program Files\WindowsPowerShell\Modules\ReverseDSC     [Entire Folder]
+* C:\Program Files\WindowsPowerShell\Scripts\SharePointDSC.Reverse.ps1  [If folder doesn't exist on server, create it manually]

+Once all the files have been copied, simply open a new PowerShell console as an administrator on the server, browse to the C:\Program Files\WindowsPowerShell\Scripts folder and execute the SharePointDSC.Reverse.ps1 script.

+# Extraction Modes
+The ReverseDSC Orchestrator for SharePoint offers different extraction modes.
+Please refer to the Extraction Mode page to learn more. https://github.com/Microsoft/SharePointDSC.Reverse/wiki/Extraction-Modes

 # Parity with SharePointDSC
 The following Wiki Page describes the parity between SharePointDSC and ReverseDSC by listing the Resources that are currently covered and being extracted.